 You can transfer photos from Google Photos to a flash drive in multiple ways.
 Let’s find out the details.

 How to move Google Photos to flash drive?
+Download from Google Photos to your computer, then move to the flash drive.
 Follow the below steps to save Google Photos to a flash drive:

 1. Please ensure you have connected your flash drive to the computer and can be detected.
 Log in to your Google Photos website.